nitad54448/DOE/README.md

 # General Purpose Experiment Designer & Analyzer
-### Manual for Users (v1.2.0)
+### Manual for v1.2.0

 This document is a guide to the **General Purpose Experiment Designer & Analyzer** tool and it is split into two parts:

-* **Part I: The User's Guide** will show how to use the tool, what the different options mean for your experiments, and how to interpret the results in a practical way.
+* **Part I: The User's Guide** will show how to use the tool, what the different options mean for your experiments, and how to interpret the results.

-* **Part II: The Technical Reference** is for understanding the inner workings of the program.
+* **Part II: The Technical Reference** is for understanding the working of the program, if you want to modify some routines.
 This section contains the specific function names, mathematical equations, and detailed statistical formulas for the analysis.

 ---
 ---